 “I have made serious mistakes in the assessment and my perception of the situation,” he wrote.
 He expressed that those who shared their testimonies were the voices “of many crucified lives, and I confess that it causes me pain and shame.”

 We know from his actions that followed that this was a turning point in Francis’s papacy.
-He summoned all of Chile’s bishops to the Vatican, after which he Early the next year he gathered representatives from each of the world’s episcopal conferences to bring global attention to the issue.
+He summoned all of Chile’s bishops to the Vatican, after which they all submitted their resignation (and many of these have been accepted).
+Early the next year he gathered representatives from each of the world’s episcopal conferences to bring global attention to the issue.
 The Vatican then released new, stronger guidelines that required and enforced greater episcopal responsibility.
 These measures are a step in the right direction.
 But this also shows that Francis is far from perfect and can make serious mistakes.

 Another area of growing controversy is what’s been dubbed the McCarrick Report.
 We were told in late 2018 that the Vatican was going to undertake a thorough investigation of the rise of the former cardinal-archbishop of Washington, Theodore McCarrick.
 In June of that year, the Archdiocese of New York revealed that their review board had found allegations that he had sexually abused a minor in 1969 and 1970 “credible and substantiated.”
 Rumors of sexual misconduct had long surrounded McCarrick, but he had denied all the rumors, and no one had publicly come forward with allegations against him.
 Once the first substantiated case was made public, however, the dominos began to fall.
 It is now clear that McCarrick had risen through the ranks despite charges being made against him, concerns being raised, and even two cases of sexual assault against seminarians that were settled out of court.
 Meanwhile, more victims came forward (including minors), more Church figures who had previously raised objections about McCarrick spoke about being ignored.